Mohamad-shosha/Spring-Jpa/README.md

 # Spring-Jpa

 This project demonstrates the use of Java Persistence API (JPA) for database operations and Hibernate for Object-Relational Mapping (ORM).
 It provides seamless backend integration for managing and querying data, featuring three main entities: Instructor, Address, and Course.
-Liquibase is used for database schema management, and Postman is used as a client for testing the API.
+Liquibase is used for database schema management, and Postman is utilized as a client for testing the API.

 ## 📝 Table of Contents
 - [Features](#features)